 1. Eligibility

 Void where prohibited by law.
 Must be legal resident within the USA or Canada.
-Moondog Industries employees, subsidiaries, affiliates, suppliers, advertising and promotion agencies, employees’ immediate family members, are ineligible participate in the contest/giveaway.
+Moondog Industries employees, subsidiaries, affiliates, suppliers, advertising and promotion agencies, employees’ immediate family members, are ineligible to participate in the contest/giveaway.

 Entrants must be willing and able to appear on YouTube to discuss the contest and post images of the prize on their social feed should they win the contest.